UCLALibrary/fester/README.md

 ## Git Hooks

-To prevent accidentally pushing commits that would cause the Travis CI build to fail, you can configure your Git client to use a pre-push hook:
+To prevent accidentally pushing commits that would cause the CI build to fail, you can configure your Git client to use a pre-push hook:

     ln -s ../../src/test/scripts/git-hooks/pre-push .git/hooks

+## Working with Pinned OS Packages

+We pin the versions of packages that we install into our base image.
+What this means is that periodically a pinned version will become obsolete and the build will break.
+We have a nightly build that should catch this issues for us, but in the case that you find the breakage before us, there is a handy way to tell which pinned version has broken the build.
+To see the current versions inside the base image, run:

+    mvn validate -Dversions

+This will output a list of current versions, which can be compared to the pinned versions defined in the project's POM file (i.e., pom.xml).

 ## Festerize